jacobjen01/P5-Dual-Arm/README.md

 ```bash
 ls .ssh
 ```
-If you do ignore this step but if you do not:
+If you do, then ignore this step, but if you do not:
 ```bash
 ssh-keygen -t ed25519
 ```